dwweiss/bruteforce/README.md

 ###### Figure 1: Loops (MSE: mean squared error)

 The choice of the best configuration is based on the mean squared error, see module _metrics_.  _BruteForce_ uses different backends (e.g. TensorFlow, NeuroLab).
-The library specific functions are implemented in the children of class _BruteForce_:
+Library specific functionality is implemented in the children of class _BruteForce_:
 - Class _NeuralTf_: Tensorflow/Keras variant
 - Class _NeuralNl_: Neurolab variant